Street Furniture Guidelines

 Ensure necessary and practical bin provision is included as an integral part of the scheme design.

 All bins throughout the town should be provided with integrated ashtrays.
-Any deviation from the standard bin should be agreed in advance with MBC’s Street Scene Operations Manager.
+Any deviation from the standard bin should be agreed in advance with our Public Realm Operations Manager.

 Bins should be located as close as possible to sources of rubbish generation, such as bus stops, benches and shop entrances and in positions that enable easy servicing access.